Center for Research Libraries - Global Resources Network

 Ukrainian Émigré Press

-SEEMP will microfilm and/or digitize circa 400-500 periodical titles published by various Ukrainian political, social, religious, literary, and student groups based primarily in refugee camps, as well as émigrés living in some of the larger Western European cities such as London, Paris, and Rome, from the years 1945 to 1955.
+SEEMP has digitized numerous periodicals published by various Ukrainian political, social, religious, literary, and student groups based primarily in refugee camps, as well as émigrés living in some of the larger Western European cities such as London, Paris, and Rome, from the years 1945 to 1955.